James A. and Julie N. Brown Professor of Computer Science, Chair of Computer Science

 Any hobbies or passions?

 I am interested in classical music and finance.
-I like ocean kayaking and cross-country skiing.
+I enjoy stand-up paddleboarding, ocean kayaking, and cross-country skiing.